 - a.
-The Engineer will be responsible for collecting GPS data of all installations including, but not limited to, conduit and/or cable routing and handholes. - b.
-Coordinate and assist the Engineer in this effort by staking, flagging or otherwise locating all installed features until such time that the GPS data can be collected. - c.
-Mark the conduit alignment at least every 50 feet to allow GPS data to be collected.
-For any segments that are bored, make note on the flag or stake of the bore depth at the location that is being marked. - d.
-The cost of GPS data recording staking assistance shall be included in the bid item for Mobilization.
+Unless otherwise specified in the contract documents, the Engineer will be responsible for collecting GPS data of all installations including, but not limited to, conduit and/or cable routing and installation depth and handhole locations. - b.
+Coordinate and assist the Engineer in this effort by staking, flagging or otherwise locating all installed features until such time that the GPS data can be collected.
+Mark the conduit alignment at least every 50 feet. - c.
+For any segments that are bored, provide bore logs to the Engineer that include the bore depth and location if the boring equipment is capable of producing these records. - d.
+The cost of GPS data recording staking assistance shall be included in the bid item for Mobilization. - F. Aerial photography shown on the plans is for reference only and may not match existing conditions.

-15106.02 MATERIALS.
+23074.02 MATERIALS.